How to Eliminate Stubborn, Horrible Household Odors—Pet, Smoke, Mold, Mildew

 I love the smell of a campfire mixed with the scent of pine trees on a cool summer night.
 But stale cigarette smoke odor in a car or apartment; or the smell of an old house fire?
-That’s different and a problem my dear reader Lisa is finding to be anything but pleasant.
+That’s different and a problem EC reader Lisa is finding to be anything but pleasant.

 Help!
 I have a chance to go back home—to buy the home I grew up in.
 In the years since I’ve lived there, the house has had a fire so there is smoke damage.
 Can you recommend something we could use to get the smoke smell out?
 We are tearing out all the damaged wood from the home but still we have the smoke odor.